SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4093_PCB.jpg">

 Furthermore, the project includes a mounting system to assemble the modules individually on a console, intended for musical performance.
 The case offers a surface with mounting holes for the experimenter boards.
-Jumper cables can be used as patch cords and interface.
+Jumper cables can be used as patch cords to connect control signals or to tap audio signals.

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">